 “Chicken Coops are the most expensive thing you will need to buy.
 If you buy a good quality house once, it will last a lifetime, it will also have a good resale value if you need to sell it.”

-You can see the Sonning and a range of other houses on the Wells website here where there are some good photos of the houses and customer reviews.
+You can see the Lenham and a range of other houses on their website here where there are some better photos and further information.